Skip to main content

 • Pulse = 1 guarantees the account is placed in the Critical health tier, no matter how good the automated metrics look.

-• Pulse = 10 guarantees the account is placed in the Healthy health tier, even if the automated metrics are poor.
+• Pulse = 10 guarantees the account is placed in the Healthy tier, even if the automated metrics are poor.